jvdneut/nango-sync/docs/docs/cloud.md

 ## Use Nango Cloud

 Get an Cloud instance [here](https://nango.dev/start).
-Check your emails for your the instance URL and your secret key.
+Check your emails for your instance URL and secret key.

 Go through the [Quickstart](quickstart.md) and:
 - use the instance URL to instantiate the Nango frontend SDK